markh-de/KiVar/README.md

 ## Features

-KiVar assigns component **values** and **attributes** (such as _Do not populate_), depending on the selection of variation rules specified in footprint fields.
+KiVar assigns component **values** and **attributes** (such as _Do not populate_) according to variation rules specified in footprint fields.
 Component values and attributes are modified _in place_, allowing for immediate update of the PCB design as well as the 3D view and enabling compatibility with _any_ exporter.

 Back-propagation of modified component data to the schematic can be done in an extra step.